New Jersey sales tax guide

 In New Jersey, sales tax is levied on the sale of tangible goods and some services.
 The tax is collected by the seller and remitted to state tax authorities.
 The seller acts as a de facto tax collector.

-To help you determine whether you need to collect sales tax in New Jersey, we've created a simple questionnaire:
+To help you determine whether you need to collect sales tax in New Jersey, start by answering these three questions:

 - Do you have nexus in New Jersey?